Let's run through how to upgrade to Version 6 when rendering icons using CSS Pseudo-elements.

 @font-face shim in our Web Fonts version of Font Awesome by default.
 This shim handles pointing to the proper Version 6 Web Font files for you.

 You'll want to make sure your Pseudo-element CSS rules are referencing Font Awesome 6 assets.
 As such, double-check that you've updated your kit's settings, hosted assets, managed packages, or plugins/components to use Font Awesome 6

-@font-face shim as well as the mapping we've done from v4/v5 to v6 unicode values that we include by default in Version 6, any existing Version 5 Pseudo-element rules should automatically translate to render Version 6 icons!
+@font-face shims to map v4/v5 unicode values to their v6 counterparts — any existing Version 5 Pseudo-element rules should automatically translate to render Version 6 icons.